 Advantages of using a high-street agent (i.e. disadvantages of using an online agent)

-- As discussed, high-street agents generally always work on “pay on sale” pricing model, while online agents packages are mostly ruled by a “pay upfront” pricing model, which you pay regardless of whether you sell your property or not).
+- High-street agents generally always work on “pay on sale” pricing model, while the most cost-effective online agents packages are based on a “pay upfront” pricing model (which you pay regardless of whether you sell your property or not).
 As discussed, some online agents do offer a “No sale, no fee” package, but they’re significantly more expensive.
 You can compare the differences in my “no sale, no fee” online estate agents blog post.

-- You’ll have a professional agent doing the viewings and negotiating for you.
+- You’ll have a local agent doing the viewings and negotiating for you.

 So, should you use an online agent to sell?
 Are they any good?